 I’m a sucker for anything that includes a jolt of vinegar.
 I just can’t seem to get enough of the tang.
 This brilliant pickled pink onion relish is the perfect condiment in my book.
 I’ve used it on salads, to top burgers and served alongside meatloaf.
 I’ve even eaten these onions straight from the jar as a snack.

-This recipe comes from the book 125 Best Vegan Recipes (affiliate link) by Maxine Effenson Chuck and Beth Gurney.
 Even though I do eat some meat, I try to get most of my nutrition from plant-based sources.
 Vegan cookbooks are a great inspiration.
 In addition to recipes, this cookbook features information about how to stock a vegan pantry and describes vegan ingredients that may not be familiar.
 Soy bacon, anyone?
 Hidden in the back just before the index, the book also includes lists of relevant books, vegan-friendly food suppliers and websites that provide information about the vegan lifestyle.

 I like the overall layout of the book and was delighted to see that the font size is large enough that I don’t have to hunt around for my reading glasses before I start cooking.
 The number of servings is there in a black box at the upper left of each recipe, but for some reason it’s easy to miss.
 Nutritional information is not included.